JedrzejSarna/MSc_1st_year_projects/README.md

 - Introduction to data analysis

 In each of the courses listed above, I had the opportunity to do a smaller or larger project that I would like to share here :)
+<u>Note: Most of the projects are done in polish language as my lectures are in polish. </u>